neuschaefer/vosshub-dl/README.md

 - **Downloading the file**: With knowledge of the file URL from the previous step, it can be downloaded at any time.

+  Note that in order to generate a good name, the name displayed on the search result page (for example _sha2_) and the extension of the download location (_/files/ca32d8295b1f37a8bf558b72ea3360df.7z_) can be combined.